Aashutosh-Mahajan/VisionProbe-AI/README.md

     *   Provides actionable advice for better product choices.

 6.  **🛒 Buy Link Agent**
-    *   Generates ethical purchase guidance.
+    *   Provides direct purchase links to buy the product.
     *   **Safety Check**: If Risk Level is **High**, purchase links are disabled.

 ---